ota-meshi/eslint-plugin-math/docs/rules/prefer-math-log10e.md

 > enforce the use of Math.LOG10E instead of other ways

-- :gear: This rule is included in `"plugin:math/recommended"`.
+- ⚙️ This rule is included in `"plugin:math/recommended"`.
-- :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.
+- 🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.
-- :bulb: Some problems reported by this rule are manually fixable by editor [suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions).
+- 💡 Some problems reported by this rule are manually fixable by editor [suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions).

-## :book: Rule Details
+## 📖 Rule Details

 This rule aims to enforce the use of `Math.LOG10E` instead of other ways.